 Teacher certification is not available as part of the Speech-Language Pathology graduate Program at WKU.
 Consequently, students graduating from the Master's program after September 1, 2014 will not be considered eligible for teacher certification in Kentucky.
 Speech-language pathologists do not need teacher certification to work in Kentucky schools although some districts prefer that its employees have it.
 Students seeking school-based employment in other states should determine if teacher certification eligibility in Kentucky would be needed by their potential out-of-state employer.
 For example, some states require that teacher certification applicants be eligible for certification in the state from which the Master's degree was earned.
 Some just require that applicants be eligible for the ASHA CCC; while others do not offer teacher certification for speech-language pathologists.
 Because of the array of requirements across the country, potential students should decide if the WKU graduate program will meet their needs based on the requirements where employment may be sought.

 Individual state requirements may be viewed at: http://www.asha.org/advocacy/state/info/

 ADDITIONAL GRADUATION REQUIREMENTS

 Summative Assessment: Summative evaluations are required by The Graduate School and our accrediting agency.
 This department uses the PRAXIS exam as the summative evaluation.
 Students must take and pass the PRAXIS exam in Speech-Language Pathology.
-The passing score is 600 and meets the ASHA requirement for certification.
+The passing score is 162 and meets the ASHA requirement for certification.
 Effective August 2009, the PRAXIS exam can only be taken during the last semester of the graduate program.
 PRAXIS exams taken before this period will not be accepted as the summative evaluation required for graduation.
-Students who do not pass the PRAXIS exam must pass one of the CSD department's comprehensive examinations in speech language pathology.
+Students who do not pass the PRAXIS exam must enroll in a matriculation course until the successfully passing the exam.
 The last 4 months is defined as: